Introduction to HPCC Cluster and Linux

 The following opens a file (here myfile) with nvim (or vim)

-Once you are in Nvim, there are three main modes: normal, insert and command mode.
+Once you are in Nvim, there are three main modes: normal, insert and command mode (visual mode included here).
 The most important commands for switching between the three modes are:

 i: Theikey brings you from the normal mode to the insert mode.
 The latter is used for typing.Esc: TheEsckey brings you from the insert mode back to the normal mode.:: The:key starts the command mode at the bottom of the screen.